Jim Brown, who owned Brown’s Horse Exchange and a herd of beef

 drainage fills the ponds with warm water which helps the growth better than cold.

-Upon the Ministry of Environments request, a half mile of ditch
+Upon the Ministry of the Environments request, a half mile of ditch

 was dug along the full length of the western boundary, to accumulate the overflow so no